pkeorley/url-shortener/README.md

 ---

-A service for shortening links using the Go programming language and packages such as GORM to interact with the PostgreSQL database and Fiber to create a web interface.
+**url-shortener** is a service for shortening links using the Go programming language and packages such as GORM to interact with the PostgreSQL database and Fiber to create a web interface.

 ## Deployment